jonathan-g/jonathangilligan.hugo/content/news/2019-03-20-this-past-winter-in-nashville-was-unusually-warm-and-rainy.md

 ---
-title: This past winter in Nashville was unusually warm and rainy
+title: "This past winter in Nashville was unusually warm and rainy.
+And it looks like spring will be, too."
 author: Mariah Timms
 date: '2019-03-20'
 slug: climate-change-nashville